Great Madhyamaka

 Manjusri, since the mind is naturally radiant, it is naturally undefiled by all-conflicting emotions, and is only [provisionally] defiled by all the subsidiary conflicting emotions which suddenly arise.
 That which is naturally radiant is the very absence of all-conflicting emotions.
 For one who is without all-conflicting emotions, there is no antidote through which all-conflicting emotions should be renounced.

-"Kausika, what do you think of this?
+And in the Transcendental Perfection of Discriminative Awareness in Twenty-five Thousand Lines: "Kausika, what do you think of this?
 Are sentient beings created or do they expire?"
 He replied, "Venerable Subhuti, that is not the case.
 If you ask why, it is because sentient beings are pure from the beginning."

-Since form is naturally radiant, it is pure without all-conflicting emotions.
+And also in the same text: Since form is naturally radiant, it is pure without all-conflicting emotions.
 Since feeling, perception, habitual tendencies and consciousness are naturally radiant, they are pure without all-conflicting emotions.
 Since all manifestations up to omniscience are naturally radiant, they are pure and without all-conflicting emotions.

 According to such extensive quotations, natural renunciation is that which transcends the phenomena of consciousness and is a genuine liberation from all obscurations.
 It is complete from the beginning in ultimate truth because absolute reality is naturally pure.
 The second kind of renunciation is the removal of the suddenly arising obscurations by an appropriate antidote.
 Although, as previously explained, the unactualised enlightened attributes which exist in the ground unrefined by the path are present in the situation of sentient beings, no defect is thereby introduced to this philosophical system because it is not claimed that sentient beings are buddhas free from all obscurations.
 In the same way, there are also two kinds of realisation, namely, the naturally present pristine cognition realised through the intrinsic awareness of primordial reality, and the dependently produced pristine cognition realised through the power of meditating on the path.
 The former is characterised as supramundane, being the naturally present pristine cognition or discernment through individual intrinsic awareness which realises the ultimate reality.
-Thus [the Litany of the Names of Manjusri, v.l55ab] says:
+Thus [the Litany of the Names of Manjusri, v.l55ab] says: It is awareness of itself, awareness of others,

 And awareness of all.